 A regional recovery programme following the covid-19 epidemic continues in effect, supported through the TEMO office and Group.
-Work by TEMO supporting New Plymouth, Stratford and South Taranaki District Councils, for the support of EOCs, continues.
+Work by TEMO supporting New Plymouth, Stratford and South Taranaki District Councils, for the support of EOCs and welfare delivery, continues.
 Delivery of training for EOC and ECC staff has been undertaken and future course sessions are scheduled.
 Appointments and development of Local Controllers, Welfare Managers, and Local Recovery Managers are being maintained.
-The CDEM Group's response and recovery framework is predicated on local response and recovery delivery (via District Council Emergency Operations Centres), and regional coordination through the Taranaki Emergency Management Office (TEMO) and the regional Emergency Coordination Center.
+The CDEM Group's response and recovery framework is predicated on local response and recovery delivery (via District Council Emergency Operations Centres), and regional coordination through the Taranaki Emergency Management Office (TEMO) and the regional Emergency Coordination Centre.
 Specification and development of operational systems for use during response and recovery is underway and implemented, including review of standard operating procedures.
 Emergency operations systems are being configured for the new operating model.
 A tsunami response plan review is underway.
-An MOU between TRC and the TEMO office clarifies expectations around roles and staff deployment resourcing in the event of incidents and emergencies
+An MOU between TRC and the TEMO office clarifies expectations around roles and staff deployment resourcing in the event of incidents and emergencies.
+There have been a series of workshops examining and agreeing on the respective roles and responsibilities of member councils and TEMO.